 Ideally, you want a design that converts well and matches the marketing plan.
 But how to do this?
-Designers are hard to deal with, their work is something they do hold on to, and you need to find the right reasons to convince them.
+Designers are hard to deal with, their work is something they hold on to, and you need to find the right reasons to convince them to let go.

-But sometimes the decision is made only by the marketing team and the client.
-In that case, it’s possible to have impossible to implement requirements regarding the design.
-For example too much content above the fold for a site that is minimalistic with lots of white space.
+Sometimes the decision is made only by the marketing team and the client.
+In this case, it’s possible to have impossible to implement requirements regarding the design.
+For example, too much content above the fold for a site that is minimalist with lots of white space.
 If that’s the case, expect your designers to react with statements like “this doesn’t make sense” or “we can’t just put all of this there.”

 What is the perfect balance between the two?
 Communication, communication, communication.

-Take both the marketing team and at least the design lead with you on the client meetings.
+Take both the marketing team and, at the very least, the design lead with you on client meetings.
 By doing this, you can bypass many of the problems later on.
-Doing this will also give a feel of easiness to the designers.
+Doing this will also give a feel of ease to the designers.
 To them it’s much better to have your marketing team happy with your result as that will lead to fewer revisions.
-That easiness happens naturally thanks to the clearly defined goals that both teams share.
+That sense of ease happens naturally thanks to clearly defined goals that both teams share.

 Inner meetings between the two teams are also very welcome before the prototype stage.
 If possible try to create rough sketches of what components go where and write a list of clear goals.
 Here is a list of example goals that your designers will appreciate: